nicholasklick/sast/docs/HOW_IT_WORKS.md

 - **Pattern matching** for security vulnerability detection
 - **Metadata mappings** (CWE, OWASP, SANS) for compliance

-This architecture enables KodeCD to be 50-400x faster than CodeQL while maintaining comprehensive security coverage.
+This architecture enables Gittera to be 50-400x faster than CodeQL while maintaining comprehensive security coverage.